Lenstra–Lenstra–Lovász lattice basis reduction algorithm: Applications

-An early successful application of the LLL algorithm was its use by Andrew Odlyzko and Herman te Riele in disproving Mertens conjecture.
+An early successful application of the LLL algorithm was its use by Andrew Odlyzko and Herman te Riele in disproving the Mertens conjecture.

 The LLL algorithm has found numerous other applications in MIMO detection algorithms and cryptanalysis of public-key encryption schemes: knapsack cryptosystems, RSA with particular settings, NTRUEncrypt, and so forth.
 The algorithm can be used to find integer solutions to many problems.

 In particular, the LLL algorithm forms a core of one of the integer relation algorithms.
 For example, if it is believed that r=1.618034 is a (slightly rounded) root to an unknown quadratic equation with integer coefficients, one may apply LLL reduction to the lattice in $\mathbf{R}^4$ spanned by $[1,0,0,10000r^2], [0,1,0,10000r],$ and $[0,0,1,10000]$.
 The first vector in the reduced basis will be an integer linear combination of these three, thus necessarily of the form $[a,b,c,10000(ar^2+br+c)]$; but such a vector is "short" only if a, b, c are small and $ar^2+br+c$ is even smaller.
 Thus the first three entries of this short vector are likely to be the coefficients of the integral quadratic polynomial which has r as a root.
 In this example the LLL algorithm finds the shortest vector to be [1, -1, -1, 0.00025] and indeed $x^2-x-1$ has a root equal to the golden ratio, 1.6180339887....